Hostdon/pleroma/docs/configuration/hardening.md

 > Recommended value: `[ip: {127, 0, 0, 1}]`

-This sets the Pleroma application server to only listen to the localhost interface.
+This sets the Akkoma application server to only listen to the localhost interface.
 This way, you can only reach your server over the Internet by going through the reverse proxy.
-By default, Pleroma listens on all interfaces.
+By default, Akkoma listens on all interfaces.

 ### `secure_cookie_flag`

 > Recommended value: `true`

-This sets the `secure` flag on Pleroma’s session cookie.
+This sets the `secure` flag on Akkoma’s session cookie.
 This makes sure, that the cookie is only accepted over encrypted HTTPs connections.
 This implicitly renames the cookie from `pleroma_key` to `__Host-pleroma-key` which enforces some restrictions. (see [cookie prefixes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#Cookie_prefixes))

 ### `:http_security`